hyperledger/aries-rfcs/features/0454-present-proof-v2/README.md

 ## Unresolved questions

 - There might need to be a way to associate a payment with the present proof protocol.
-- A number of `To Do` items are embedded in the content of the RFC.

 ## Implementations